KULeuven-Diepenbeek/osc-course/content/ch2-interrupts/lab2_rocketlaunch.md

 The bare-metal \\(rocket\\) on the top of this page needs to be launched.
 Because of the huge amount of exhaust it should be triggered after a countdown.
 This gives the poor operator sufficient time to get to a safe distance.

 {{<task>}}
-After the launch button is pressed, a countdown is started.
+After the launch is initiated through a serial port command (eg. 'L'), a countdown is started.
 The countdown starts at 10 and goes to 0.
 Once the countdown is ongoing, the 1 Hz LED should flash.
 In the final 3 seconds, the second 3 Hz LED should join the show.
 When the countdown reaches 0, both LEDs should stay on.
 {{< /task >}}